pjgpetecodes/dotnet7pi/README.md

 https://dotnet.microsoft.com/download/dotnet/7.0

+# Other Devices

+## ODroid HC4

+This script has been tentatively tested on an ODroid HC4, which has an ARM Cortex A55 which is an ARMv8 Processor.
+The script installs correctly, however the GPIO functionality hasn't been tested yet.

+The .NET GPIO Nuget Package supports the Odroid Devices according to the documentation, so it should be fine to use.

+If you have one of these devices and get it working, do get in touch by tweeting me [@pete_codes](https://www.twitter.com/pete_codes)!

 # Remote Deployment and Debugging

 If you'd like to be able to write code on your PC and then Deploy and Debug that code directly on a Raspberry Pi, then I've create a one line script to set that up;